msc-acse/acse-9-independent-research-project-RunzhiZhou1/README.md

 With many thanks to my supervisors, Dr. Gerard Gorman, Dr. Navjot Kukreja, and Dr. Peter Fitch, for their extensive support and guidance throughout this project.

-## There are 13 ipynb documents, 1 PDF, and 1 excel in this reprository
+NOTE: There are 13 ipynb(code) documents, 1 PDF document , and 1 xlsx(excel) document in this reprository

 ## ACSE_RUNZHI.pdf
-The main report
+The main report.

+## dataset.xlsx
+5 wells data with labels.

 ## Section_3_2.ipynb
 Code for section3.2 in the report.